Vedette (cabaret): Argentina

-Revue shows were popularized in Buenos Aires from the 1920s, mainly in the Teatro Maipo.
+The local revue or revista porteña was popularized in Buenos Aires from the 1920s, mainly in the Teatro Maipo.
 Tita Merello became one of the most famous vedettes of the time.

 In the 1950s vedettes of Cuban origin appeared, like Blanquita Amaro Amelia Vargas and Rosita Fornés.
 They had all the glitz, grace and glamor that characterized the era, and shared the stage with local stars like Nélida Roca.

 In the 1960s figures appeared like Zulma Faiad, Nélida Lobato, Susana Brunetti, Norma Pons, Egle Martín and the Puerto Rican Iris Chacón, called the "Vedette of America".

 The 1970s and 1980s gave way to other stars like Graciela Alfano and the sisters Ethel and Gogó Rojo.

 Others who arose at that time and remained in force in the following years were Susana Giménez Moria Casán and Bettina Vardé. and the man-vedette Jorge Perez Evelyn.

 In the 1990s, new vedettes appeared, some of whose fame would spread to the next decade, such as Cris Miró, María Fernanda Callejón, the Puerto Rican Lourdes Chacón and Monica Ayos.

 In the first years of the 21st century there has been a return of the revues in the Avenida Corrientes with figures like Florencia de la V, María Eugenia Ritó, Adabel Guerrero, and Valeria Archimó.